 The fact is that when your baby is a young infant (birth to 4 months), they weigh a wonderfully light (7 to 15 lbs).
-During those first months, a front carry position is ideal, with baby facing inward toward the parent, and combined with ample neck support.
-This weight zone is the BabyBjorn Original sweet spot and a big part of why this quality carrier has been a best seller for many years.
-The wrap style products also shine in this age range.
+During those first months, a front carry position is ideal, with the baby facing inward toward the parent and with ample neck support.
+The wrap-style products in the lineup shine in this age range.
 But, once the baby gets older and heavier, the virtues of competing designs become more than evident.
-For example, in the 6-12 months age range when your baby can be over 20 lbs on average, many parents feel the BabyBjorn Original is uncomfortable for extended wearing and may cause neck/shoulder or back pain because it lacks a waistband link the BabyBjorn One which is far easier for carrying children up to 33 lbs.
-The One's weight limit is a full 8 lbs over the limit of the Original.
+For example, in the 6-12 months age range, when your baby can be over 20 lbs on average, many parents appreciate a more structured carrier, like the BabyBjorn One, which can provide better support.

-Wearing baby on your back is another great way to get longevity out of a carrier as your baby grows.
-However, many of the options do not work in this position including most of the wraps and slings.
+Wearing your baby on your back is another great way to get longevity out of a carrier as your baby grows.
+However, many carriers don't work in this position, including most of the wraps and slings.
 So if you plan to wear your child as long as possible and can't imagine their feet ever touching the ground, then you'll want a carrier with a wide weight range and multiple carry positions for the long haul.
-The Tula Free-to-Grow is good for carrying children from 7-45 lbs, the largest range in this review, on your front or your back.
+The Tula Free-to-Grow is good for carrying children from 7-45 lbs on your front or your back.

 Is it comfortable?